ZeroProoof/ZeroProof/.github/pull_request_template.md

   - [ ] Misc (documentation, comments, text...)

 ## Checklist:
 - [ ] I have performed a self-review of my code
+- [ ] I have made test cases for
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings

 ## License

-Im am contributing & releasing the code under DERO Research License (which can be found [here](https://raw.githubusercontent.com/deroproject/derohe/main/license.txt)).
+I am contributing & releasing the code under DERO Research License (which can be found [here](https://raw.githubusercontent.com/deroproject/derohe/main/license.txt)).